My Favorite Gear

 I’ve had other headlamps in the past and love this one.
 It’s has 3 brightness settings and red light mode for not blinding your hiking and camping mates.
 The battery lasts a long time (it didn’t run out in 14 days backpacking), and is easily rechargeable.

-Arc’teryx Zeta AR Jacket
+Arc’teryx BETA AR Jacket

 Arc’teryx makes the most bomb-proof rain shell jackets.
 I get cold really easily, so I need to stay dry when I’m hiking.
-The Zeta AR is the best rain jacket for hiking in wet weather, with details like armpit zippers to help you cool and vent sweat while moving.
+The Beta AR is the best rain jacket for hiking in wet weather, with details like armpit zippers to help you cool and vent sweat while moving.
 I wore this jacket on my 5-day hike to Machu Picchu in the rainy season and stayed warm and dry!

-Arc’teryx Atom LT Hoody
+Arc’teryx Atom Hoody

 This hoody is my most versatile layer.
 It’s great for cool summer nights, or active cold weather days.
 It’s cozy and light and breathable and looks great no matter what you’re doing.
 My yellow one is from a past season, so current colors may vary.